patrodyne/hisrc-hyperjaxb/ejb/assembly/samples/publication/README.md

 There are three basic strategies that are used when mapping a class or class hierarchy to a relational database:

-+ a single table per class hierarchy
++ **a single table per class hierarchy** maps all entities of the inheritance structure to the same database table.

-+ a joined subclass strategy, in which fields that are specific to a subclass are mapped to a separate table than the fields that are common to the parent class, and a join is performed to instantiate the subclass.
++ **a joined subclass strategy**, in which fields that are specific to a subclass are mapped to a separate table than the fields that are common to the parent class, and a join is performed to instantiate the subclass.

-+ a table per concrete entity class
++ **a table per concrete entity class**, in which each entity is mapped to its own table and all the properties of the entity, including the ones inherited are stored in columns of that table.

 #### Changing the Inheritance Strategy